 Disease-related biomarkers allow diagnosis, monitoring of disease progression in response to treatment and prediction of disease occurence.
 Thousands of disease associated proteins have already been described.
 It is also acknowledged that no single molecule characterizes malignant state but protein profiles, also named biomarker panels.
 These biomarker panels usually consist of 5 to 50 protein candidates and multiplexing tests are essential for their validation.
-Biomarker research using proteomics facilitates the identification and validation of biomarker panels.
+Biomarker research using mass spectrometry-supported proteomics facilitates the identification and validation of biomarker panels.

 Development of antibody-based biomarker assays still remains expensive and time consuming and most of them are generated to measure 1-5 proteins.
 Additionally, the target proteins need to be known and the resulting antibodies need to be thoroughly tested to exclude cross-reactivity.
 Genetic tests are fast but do not provide quantitative information or information about post-translational modifications, isoforms generated by alternative splicing….